ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 ## Earnings Preview | Lululemon (LULU) Q4 FY25 After Close

-> **EARNINGS — LULU Reports Tonight AMC | EPS Est $6.00 | Rev Est $3.61B**
->
 > Lululemon enters this print in a precarious position.
 Consumer confidence just collapsed to recession-level readings (CB 92.2, Expectations 65.2).
 Inflation expectations are at 6.2%.
 Gasoline is $4.15.
-The consumer spending environment is the worst since early 2023 — and LULU is a $100+ legging company.
+The consumer spending environment is the worst since early 2023, and LULU is a $100+ legging company.
 Revenue growth has been decelerating for three straight quarters.
 International is the bright spot (China, Europe) but FX headwinds are real with DXY at 106.

 - **Watch the guide:** The Q4 results matter less than FY27 guidance.
 If LULU guides below $9.3B FY revenue and $25 EPS, shares sell off 5–10%.
 The consumer data supports caution.
 - **DTC vs wholesale:** Direct-to-consumer margins have been the margin expansion engine.
 Any deceleration in DTC growth signals the premium consumer is pulling back.